...

 Major life changes can feel uncomfortable because there is no clear identity to hide inside.
 You may not have the old answers.
 You may not have the new ones either.

-But this middle place is not empty.
+This middle place is not empty.
 It may be where you begin to hear what has been buried under habit, duty, fear, survival or other people’s expectations.

 Go gently, but do not disappear from yourself.